zowe/community/COMMITTERS.md

 # Committers to the Zowe project

-The following is a list of all the Zowe Committers on the project organized by sub-project.
+The following is a list of all the Zowe Committers on the project organized by squads.
 It is the responsibility of the committers to update their name, GitHub ID and e-mail they would like to have associated with official (binding) community votes.
 Each committer is only allowed to have one (1) GitHub ID and e-mail with committer privileges.

-## Zowe Sub-projects
+## Zowe Sub-Project Squads

-### Zowe API Mediation layer
+### Zowe API Mediation layer Squad

 - Elliot Jalley (Lead) - @jalel01 (elliot.jalley@broadcom.com)
+- Anton Brezina (Scrum Master) - @anton-brezina (anton.brezina@broadcom.com)
 - Michal Supak - @supmi01 (michal.supak@broadcom.com)
-- Anton Brezina - @anton-brezina (anton.brezina@broadcom.com)
 - Andrea Tabone - @taban03 (andrea.tabone@broadcom.com)
 - Christos Zikos - @cZikos (christos.zikos@broadcom.com)
 - Fyodor Kovin - @fkovinAtRocket (fkovin@rocketsoftware.com)